Former client Maria Johnson (name changed for confidentiality) with her Legal Aid attorney, Rais Akbar

 We represent clients in eviction cases in the Landlord and Tenant Branch of D.C.
 Superior Court and in administrative hearings to preserve housing subsidies and challenge unlawful rent increases.
 Legal Aid housing law attorneys also assist clients living with deplorable housing conditions by representing them in affirmative suits to obtain repairs.
 We also work with tenant associations to exercise their rights under the Tenant Opportunity to Purchase Act (TOPA) and to protect their rights under the District’s rent control law.

-In addition to individual representation, our housing law unit works to identify cases that could have a broad-based impact and to engage in advocacy on issues that affect a group of tenants or the operations of government agencies and the Court.
+In addition to individual representation, our housing law unit works to identify cases that could have a broad-based impact and engage in advocacy on issues that affect a group of tenants and/or the operations of government agencies and the Court.